-This creamy, dairy free, lemon white bean pasta is a quick and easy high protein dinner that the whole family will love.
-It’s vegan, gluten free, and only takes 20 minutes to make!
+This creamy vegan lemon pasta is a quick and easy high protein dinner that the whole family will love.
+It’s made with wholesome ingredients, gluten free and only takes 20 minutes to make!

 I’ve always had a thing for smooth and creamy pasta sauce.
 To this day I still put store bought pasta sauces in the blender to make them creamy.
 Is that weird??
 Probably, but honestly it makes it SO much better!

 There are several ways to make a creamy vegan pasta sauce.
-I often use cashews like in my vegan fettuccine alfredo sauce but since many people have issues with nuts, I wanted a sauce without them!
+I often use cashews like in my vegan alfredo sauce but since many people have issues with nuts, I wanted a sauce without them!

 For this recipe, we’ll be using a few key ingredients to yield a very creamy consistency.